-- have oversight of, and be involved in, MLTF risk assessments; - take reasonable steps to access any relevant information about the firm; - obtain and use national and international findings to inform their performance of their role; - create and maintain the firm's risk based approach to preventing MLTF; - support and coordinate management's focus on MLTF risks in each individual business area.
-This involves developing and implementing systems, controls, policies and procedures that are appropriate to each business area; - take reasonable steps to ensure the creation and maintenance of MLTF documentation; - develop Customer Due Diligence (CDD) and on-going monitoring policies and procedures (including whether a customer is a 'politically exposed person' or 'PEP'), consultation with and internal reporting to the MLRO (where applicable) or other individual(s) within the organisation as appropriate, and dissemination of such policies and procedures to all relevant staff; - ensure the creation of the systems and controls needed to enable staff to make internal STRs in compliance with 2010 Act; - receive internal STRs and make external STRs to the FIU Ireland and the Revenue Commissioners; - take remedial action where controls are ineffective; - draw attention to the areas in which systems and controls are effective and where improvements could be made; - take reasonable steps to establish and maintain adequate arrangements for awareness and training; - monitoring the compliance of the Accountancy firm with the policy and procedures including reporting to senior management on compliance and addressing any identified deficiencies; - receive the findings of relevant audits and compliance reviews (both internal and external) and communicate these to the board (or equivalent managing body); - report to the Accountancy firm's leadership team (or equivalent managing body) at least annually, providing an assessment of the operations and effectiveness of the firm's AML systems and controls.
+- •ensure the creation of the systems and controls needed to enable staff to make internal STRs in compliance with 2010 Act; - •receive internal STRs and make external STRs to the FIU Ireland and the Revenue Commissioners: - •take remedial action where controls are ineffective; - •draw attention to the areas in which systems and controls are effective and where improvements could be made; - •take reasonable steps to establish and maintain adequate arrangements for awareness and training; - •monitor the compliance of the Accountancy firm with the policy and procedures including reporting to senior management on compliance and addressing any identified deficiencies; - •receive the findings of relevant audits and compliance reviews (both internal and external) and communicate these to the board (or equivalent managing body); and - •report to the Accountancy firm's leadership team (or equivalent managing body), at least annually, providing an assessment of the operations and effectiveness of the firm's AML systems and controls.
 This should take the form of a written report.
-These written reports should be supplemented with regular ad hoc meetings or comprehensive management information to keep senior management engaged with AML compliance and up-to-date with relevant national and international developments in AML, including new areas of risk and regulatory practice.
+These written reports should be supplemented with regular ad hoc meetings or comprehensive management information to keep senior management engaged with AML compliance and up to date with relevant national and international developments in AML, including new areas of risk and regulatory practice.
 The firm's leadership team (or equivalent managing body) should be able to demonstrate that it has given proper consideration to the reports and ad hoc briefings provided by the MLRO and then take appropriate action to remedy any AML deficiencies highlighted.

-3.3 What policies, procedures and controls are required?
+3.3What policies, procedures and controls are required?

-- 3.3.1 The 2010 Act places certain requirements on Accountancy firms regarding CDD (Chapter three of Part 4 of the 2010 Act) and 'record keeping, procedures and training' (Chapter six of Part 4 of the 2010 Act).
+3.3.1The 2010 Act and regulations including the ones listed in section 1 above place certain requirements on Accountancy firms regarding CDD (Chapter three of Part 4 of the 2010 Act) and 'record keeping, procedures and training' (Chapter six of Part 4 of the 2010 Act).
+For information on beneficial ownership registration see section 6 below.
 The following topics, all of which form part of the MLTF framework, need to be considered:

-- risk based approach, risk assessment and management;
+- •Risk-based approach, risk assessment and management;

-- CDD;
+- •CDD;

 - record keeping;

 - internal control;

-- ongoing monitoring;
+- •ongoing monitoring;

 - reporting procedures;

 - compliance management;

-- communication;
+- •communication;

-- training and awareness.
+- training and awareness; and

+- •confirming beneficial ownership details (Maintenance of an Internal Register as well as confirming beneficial ownership details with the relevant Central Registersee section 6 below).

-- 3.3.2 The 2010 Act provides different amounts of detail about the policies and procedures required in each area.
+3.3.2The 2010 Act provides different amounts of detail about the policies and procedures required in each area.
 Accountancy firms must implement and document policies, controls and procedures that are proportionate to the size and nature of the firm.
 These should be subject to regular review and update, and a written record of this exercise maintained.